ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 resource-specific entity domains.
 Their entity domain names are derived as follows.

-Each entity domain type may has a global entity domain.
+Each entity domain type may have a global entity domain.
 For a global entity domain (i.e., not resource-specific), its entity domain name is an EntityDomainType typed string.
 For example, the `ipv4` and `ipv6` entity domain types identify two Internet address entity domains (see [](#inet-addr-domain)).